hifight/Footsies/README.md

 # Footsies

-FOOTSIES is a 2D fighting game where players can control character movement horizontally and use one attack button to perform normal and special moves.
+FOOTSIES is a 2D fighting game where players can control character movement horizontally and use one attack button to perform normal and special moves to defeat their opponent.
-While the controls (and graphics) are super simple, FOOTSIES retains the fundamental feeling of fighting game genre where spacing, hit confirming and whiff punishing are keys to achieve victory.
+While the controls (and graphics) are super simple, FOOTSIES retains the fundamental feeling of fighting game genre where spacing, hit confirm and whiff punish are keys to achieve victory.

 <img class="row-picture" src="https://hifight.github.io/static/img/footsies/footsies_00.jpg">

-This is a fun little project where I decided to create everything on the game myself, even though I am super bad art and music, it went really well with how simple the gameplay is.
+This is a fun little project for the fighting game community and for own practice developing a game by myself.
+I am objectively bad at art and music but that went kinda well with theme of the game.
 The animation in this game are, obviously, heavily inspired by the most iconic you-know-who fighting game character.

-Although I mostly tested this game with CPU, when I actually tried this game with my friend, we actually had a lot of fun!
-So, I hope that everyone can this game and have some fun as well :D
+Although I only tested this game mostly with CPU, when I actually tried this game with my friend, we actually had a lot of fun!
+So, I hope that everyone try this game and have some fun as well :D

 <img class="row-picture" src="https://hifight.github.io/static/img/footsies/footsies_01.jpg">

 <h3>Download</h3>

-<b><u><a href="https://github.com/hifight/Footsies/raw/master/FOOTSIES_20180711.zip" download>FOOTSIES</a></u></b>
+<b><u><a href="https://github.com/hifight/Footsies/releases/download/1.0.0/FOOTSIES_20180711.zip" download>FOOTSIES</a></u></b>

 ※You can config keys/buttons input when the game is launched, although XInput can't be set on config windows, XInput controller should work fine in the game.